 IT and Human Capital are the two most critical assets for achieving organisational goals.
 I'm not familiar with a single successful organisation that could produce goods at scale without these two resources in place.
 Apart from these, there are many more aspects to take into account when analyzing and documenting business continuity plans and we could be here for days.

 1. Internal Process Documentation Consistency

-- Harness the processes and documentation by other teams, such as audit management.
-Maybe I should write a blog on the advantages and disadvantages of utilising other team processes?
-The point is, leverage other internal resources.
+Harness the processes and documentation by other teams, such as audit management and leverage other internal resources.
 We all have the same goal in mind: Make sure the company is running smoothly and well prepared for as many situations as possible.
 Therefore, BCM should reuse internal documents by these teams so they cover the processes that are mission critical.

 2.Understand Your Risk Register

-- As any wise man will tell you, don’t sit under a tree while it storms.
-Risks are everywhere – this includes many registers.
+As any wise man will tell you, don't sit under a tree while it storms.
+Risks are everywhere - this includes many registers.
 Companies that have a strong ERM framework (Enterprise Risk Management), the core risk register is THE SOURCE OF TRUTH.
 BCM needs to utilise the risk register internally; this ensures that mission-critical risks are identified with an appropriate action plan in place.
-Coupling this with an automated GRC software solution is also vital in today’s age.
-Therefore, a collaboration and relationships between BCM & operational risk teams need to happen yesterday.
+Coupling this with an automated GRC software solution is also vital in today's age.
+Therefore, a collaboration and relationships between BCM and operational risk teams should happen.

 3. Feedback loops